Enterprise Systems Center (ESC)

 Operational improvement research with partner companies has included the development of decision support systems, processes for workflow analysis and facility reorganization, analysis of constraints and throughput improvement, evaluating sustainable manufacturing opportunities, agile business practices, utilization of analytics tools and the creation of new solutions for supply chain management.

-Work in enterprise resource optimization has included methodologies for business process re-engineering relating to AI, Machine learning, Supply Chain, Data Analytics as well as the analysis and selection of Enterprise Resource Planning (ERP) systems.
+Work in enterprise resource optimization has included methodologies for business process re-engineering relating to utilization of Generative AI tools, Machine learning, Supply Chain, Data Analytics as well as the analysis and selection of Enterprise Resource Planning (ERP) systems.

 Applied research in product development or enhancement has included the use of computer modeling and simulation along with analysis and evaluation of existing products, design for manufacturability and robotic assembly support.